microsoft/playwright/docs/src/api/class-page.md

 * since: v1.32
 * langs: java

-The method will block until the predicate returns true.
-All Playwright events will be dispatched while the method is waiting for the predicate.
+The method will block until the codition returns true.
+All Playwright events will be dispatched while the method is waiting for the codition.

 **Usage**